Degaga-Emiru/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-This repository contain the 2nd  task of project at internship in Prodgiy infotech
+This repository contain the 2nd  task of my project during internship @Prodgiy infotech